raphrb2/VisualObjectTracking/README.md

 ## TP4: Kalman Tracker

 ### Description
-In TP4, the Kalman Filter is integrated into the tracking system for improved accuracy.
+In TP4, the Kalman Filter is integrated into the tracking system for improved accuracy and robustness.

 ### Execution
 To execute the Kalman Tracker, run: